LunarG/gfxreconstruct/tools/convert/README.md

 * `"source-path"`: The path to the gfxr file which was the source for conversion.
 The exact string passed to the application is stored, whether it is a relative or absolute path.
-* `"json-version"`: The version of the Convert JSON Lines file format used by the current file.
 * `"gfxrecon-version"`: The release or build of GFXReconstruct used to do the conversion of the file.
 * `"vulkan-version"`: The version of the Vulkan headers that the GFXReconstruct